What is SMS Marketing? How Brands Can Use Text Messages with Customers

 - When you should use SMS marketing for your brand

-While most of us know the term “SMS,” did you know it stands for “short message service?”
+The term “SMS,” stands for “short message service?”
 In marketing, SMS refers to how a brand communicates with customers through text messages about campaigns, promotions, news, updates, and more.

 Besides SMS messages, you can also send your customers MMS (multimedia message service) messages.
 These messages allow you to send pictures or GIFs (and other animated images) over text.

 When you implement SMS messaging as part of your marketing strategy, there are two types of communications you might send to your audience: promotional and transactional text messages.